 Generation rent is a term to describe those young adults (18-40) who have been priced out of the housing market – unable to buy and having to pay a high percentage of income on rent.
 As well as an expensive housing market, generation rent faces financial difficulties from high living costs, student loans and low wage growth.
 It is related to the concept of ENDIES – Employed with no disposable income.
 The problem of generation rent is mostly related to a broken housing market, where house prices have risen faster than inflation for a number of decades.

-Rising ratios of house price to earnings for first time buyers (FTB).
-Despite a small dip since 2017, house prices are still above long-term averages.
+Rising ratios of house price to earnings for all buyers.
+Despite a small dip since 2015, house prices are still well above long-term averages.
 The UK has one of the most expensive housing markets in the world.

 Causes of generation rent